Don't loose any sleep over it, you'll deal with it fine when it happens.

 That's what we'd been told.
 But we'd still laid awake talking about just what we'd do if one of our six airplanes went down.
 We made every effort to minimize the risks with our focus on pilot selection, training, maintenance, and operation standards.
 Still, entropy, like Murphy's, is a relentless law.

 Early in our career as barnstormers, friends back East had it happen.
-One of their plane's went down after an engine failure.
+One of their plane's went down after an engine failure and someone died.
 We contemplated getting out of the business right then.
 But we knew that attitude, taken to the extreme, would mean we'd spend our lives under a bed, quaking in fear of unknown--and unlikely--events.

 Later, when we decided we needed a longer season than Philadelphia's, we considered a business for sale on Maui.
 A promotional video showed picturesque but unforgiving twelve foot high sugar cane, volcanoes and lava.
 We kept looking.
 The wide beaches in San Diego attracted us from the beginning.
 Safety isn't an accident.

 One night, out for dinner, we had a dry run.
 Cell phone rang, and when Kate answered she turned white.
 She regained some color as she said, "But, wait, we just locked our planes in the hangar."
 An air traffic controller was calling to say one of our planes had landed on a hillside near the cliffs of Pt.
 Loma.
 Turned out it was a Stearman with a big "RIDES" sign on the side.
 The owners had assured us they bought it just for fun.
 Turned out they were shooting promotional pictures for a ride business.
 Turned out they ran out of gas, for crying out loud.
 We got hit by a ricochet when the news reported: "A vintage biplane operating out of Palomar Airport crashed (sic) today on Pt.
 Loma while sightseeing."